DhruvShah28/QuizCart/README.md

 ## Contact

-For any queries or suggestions, reach out to [Himani Bansal](https://github.com/Himani1609).
+For any queries or suggestions, reach out to [Himani Bansal](https://github.com/Himani1609) or [Dhruv Shah](https://github.com/DhruvShah28)